Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Datasets

 \subsection{The DESI-Calibrated HSC Y3 $n(z)$}

 This work presents updated cosmic shear constraints using the calibrated HSC Y3 $n(z)$ distributions obtained in the companion paper \cite{ChoppinDeJanvry2025a}.
-In that work, we use DESI Data Release 1 (DR1) and DR2 to recover the redshift distribution of the four aforementioned tomographic bins by leveraging the spatial clustering of galaxies via the clustering redshifts method.
-The Dark Energy Spectroscopic Instrument is an eight year multiplexed spectroscopic program started in 2021, conducting a survey of $17,000$ deg$^2$ of the sky, covering spectroscopic redshift ranges up to $z\sim4.2$.
+In that work, we use DESI Data Release 1 (DR1) and DR2 to recover the redshift distribution of the four aforementioned tomographic bins by leveraging the spatial clustering of galaxies via the clustering redshifts method \cite{Newman2008ClusterZ, HSCClusteringRau2023, EuclidClusterRedshifts2025, Schmidt2013ClusteringRedshifts, ménard2014clusteringbasedredshiftestimationmethod}.
+The Dark Energy Spectroscopic Instrument \cite{DESI.DR1.I.Presentation} is an eight year multiplexed spectroscopic program \cite{DESI2016b.Instr, DESI.DR2.II.BAO} started in 2021, conducting a survey of $17,000$ deg$^2$ of the sky, covering spectroscopic redshift ranges up to $z\sim4.2$.
 As such, it provides an unprecedented reference spectroscopic dataset to calibrate photometric redshifts.
 We measure the angular cross-correlation between the HSC Y3 photometric sample and the DESI spectroscopic reference samples as a function of the spectroscopic redshift.
-Since galaxies at similar redshifts are physically clustered together, the cross-correlation signal peaks when the photometric and spectroscopic samples overlap in true redshift space, even if the photometric redshift estimates are biased or uncertain.
+Since galaxies at similar redshifts are physically clustered together, the cross-correlation signal peaks when the photometric and spectroscopic samples overlap in true redshift space.

-We analyze how the cross-correlation amplitude varies with spectroscopic redshift, characterize and model systematic biases (including galaxy bias from both the spectroscopic and photometric samples and magnification effects) and finally, we reconstruct a fully DESI-calibrated underlying redshift distribution $n(z)$ of the four tomographic bins of the HSC Y3 photometric sample, displayed in figure \ref{fig:all_tomo}.
+We analyze how the cross-correlation amplitude varies with spectroscopic redshift, characterize and model systematic biases (including galaxy bias from both the spectroscopic and photometric samples and magnification effects) and finally, we reconstruct a fully DESI-calibrated underlying redshift distribution $n(z)$ of the four tomographic bins of the HSC Y3 photometric sample, displayed in Figure \ref{fig:all_tomo}.
+The distributions are modeled from the data points using a basis of splines.
 In the clustering redshifts analysis, we include two scale cuts used for two-point correlation functions in the $n(z)$ calibration measurement ($0.3-3$h$^{-1}$Mpc and $1-5$h$^{-1}$Mpc).
-The smaller scale cut remains the fiducial measurement of this work: however, we make use of both scale cuts for consistency purposes, as presented in section \ref{sec:results}.
+The smaller scale cut is the fiducial measurement of this work: however, we make use of both scale cuts for consistency purposes, as presented in section \ref{sec:results}.
 For more details on the methodology followed, we refer the reader to Choppin de Janvry {\it et al.} (2025a) \cite{ChoppinDeJanvry2025a}.